enkoder/beanstalk/README.md

 ### Linting

 This repo has some pre-commits installed to help ensure the repo stays looking fresh.
 To install and setup pre-commit, run the following.
-If you are on Linux, you can install pre-commit w/ pip.
+If you are on Linux, you can install pre-commit w/ pip

 ```shell
 brew install pre-commit